Even and odd atomic nuclei: Odd mass number

 For a given odd mass number, there is exactly one beta-stable nuclide.
 There is not a difference in binding energy between even–odd and odd–even comparable to that between even–even and odd–odd, leaving other nuclides of the same mass number (isobars) free to beta decay toward the lowest-mass nuclide.
 For mass numbers of 147, 151, and 209+, the beta-stable isobar of that mass number has been observed to undergo alpha decay.
 (In theory, mass numbers 143 to 155, 160 to 162, and 165+ can also alpha decay.)
 This gives a total of 101 stable nuclides with odd mass numbers.
 There are another nine radioactive primordial nuclides with odd mass numbers.

-Odd-mass-number nuclides are fermions, i.e., have half-integer spin.
+Odd-mass-number nuclides are fermions, i.e., have half-integer spins.
 Generally speaking, since odd-mass-number nuclides always have an even number of either neutrons or protons, the even-numbered particles usually form part of a "core" in the nucleus with a spin of zero.
 The unpaired nucleon with the odd number (whether proton or neutron) is then responsible for the nuclear spin, which is the sum of the orbital angular momentum and spin angular momentum of the remaining nucleon.

 The odd-mass number stable nuclides are divided (roughly evenly) into odd-proton–even-neutron, and odd-neutron–even-proton nuclides, which are more thoroughly discussed below.